 Apple ID is crucial to use or purchase Apple service on your iPhone/iPad/iPod/Mac/Apple Watch.
 To strengthen the safety of Apple ID, Apple has developed a new method named Two-Factor Authentication to ensure that your account can only be accessed on your trusted devices.
 Haven't enabled this useful feature on your device?
 Get started with this post.

 You can enable and set up two-factor authentication on your iOS devices.
-Then when you attempt to make a purchase or sign in your Apple ID, iCloud, iCloud.com, iMessage, FaceTime or Game Center account for the first time on a new device, you need both password and a one-time six-digit verification code.
+Then when you attempt to make a purchase or sign in your Apple ID, iCloud, iCloud.com, iMessage, FaceTime, or Game Center account for the first time on a new device, you need both password and one-time six-digit verification code.
 The code is generated automatically on devices that you have trusted.
-By this way, your Apple account can't be easily accessed even someone get your ID and password.
+In this way, your Apple account can't be easily accessed even someone gets your ID and password.